kypvas/dcripper/IMPLEMENTATION.md

 ### 5. Bug Fixes Discovered

-During implementation, we found these NDR parsing issues:
+During implementation, I found these NDR parsing issues:

 1. **DSNAME null terminator**: The string in DSNAME has a 2-byte null terminator AFTER the string that isn't included in `NameLen`